Whose Rules – Part 1

 On it hangs the blanket that he is sometimes allowed, sometimes denied.

 There is a ball of chicken-wire that lives in the closet.
 When he’s bad, he gets rolled in the chicken-wire before being put in the closet.
-The chicken wire is his own folly, he brought it home one day and wouldn’t say where it came from.
+The chicken wire is his own folly, he brought it home one day to make cages for his beans and tomatoes and wouldn’t say where it came from.

 Lesson learned: Dogs can be trusted.

-By 6:15 they were in their cars for the peak hour crawl, along with a million others in the same state.
+By 6:15 pm the drunks were in their cars for the peak hour crawl, along with a million others in the same state of insobriety.
 By 6:30 pm the effects of the beer had fully hit and car accidents were commonplace.
 Most police simply got off the road in the swill times, as they were checking all the pubs to make sure the drunks were off the premises, and sampling the brew at the same time.

 “It wasn’t me!
 I never saw your sunglasses, honest!”

 In fact it was him.
-Bernie had been let out of the place at around 3 o’clock on Saturday afternoon after what he believed was 3 days inside his pitch black crypt.
+Beau had been let out of the Place at around 3 o’clock on Saturday afternoon after what he believed was 3 days inside his pitch black crypt.
 He stumbled, and stretched and stumbled some more.
 He covered his eyes with his hands and dropped down from the sleep-out to the backyard.

 “If you tell me the truth now, I won’t hit you, but if you lie to me, I’ll give you a hiding like you’ve never had before!”